aragon/lock-to-vote-plugin/TESTS.md

 │           │   └── It Should call approve() on the plugin with the user's full locked balance │           ├── Given The user has already approved the proposal with their current balance │           │   └── When Calling approve again
-│           │       └── It Should revert with NoNewBalance
+│           │       └── It Should revert with ApprovalForbidden
 │           └── Given The user locks more tokens 2
 │               └── When Calling approve again 2
 │                   └── It Should call approve() on the plugin with the new, larger balance